 NFL training camps are just around the corner!
-Over the next couple of weeks, we’re going to break down which offseason moves were the best at these five positions: quarterback, running back, wide receiver, tight end and offensive line.
+Over the next couple of weeks, we’re going to break down which offseason moves were the best at each position.
 Let’s start with the player under center, shall we?

 NFL training camps begin in mid-to-late July.
 In the meantime, all 32 teams have spent four-plus months fortifying their rosters via free agency and the draft.
 So in Part 1 of our summer series, we’ll rank the best five moves when it came to the quarterback position this offseason.